 You get a lot of people saying ‘well, Paul Graham helped all these people a decade ago, he encouraged them when nobody else would, and that’s why they succeeded’.

-This is BS – Paul Graham actually did three things (0) took people seriously (1) gave them really brutal truths about the world (2) left power on the table for them to take, giving them some momentum.
+This is BS – Paul Graham actually did three things (0) took people seriously (1) gave them really brutal truths about the world while staying likable/eccentric/ethical/caring enough to not scare kind people away or get personality-assassinated (2) left power on the table for them to take, giving them some momentum.
 If he publicly encouraged them too that was probably for the benefit of their public image, or just irrelevant and maybe counterproductive.

 Everyone is much weaker/softer now than they were a decade ago so it’s easy to not realize this.